-4 OPTN Board of Directors Meeting Summary, December 5, 2022.
+&lt;sup>4 OPTN Board of Directors Meeting Summary, December 5, 2022.

-In addition, this proposal incorporates the community feedback by proposing the establishment of reevaluation requirements.
-Public comment submitted for the Update KPD Policy Proposal included several recommendations to require KPD donor information to remain up to date in order to improve the efficiency of the OPTN KPDPP system and the quality of information utilized in OPTN KPDPP matches.
+Public comment submitted for the Update KPD Policy Proposal included several recommendations to require KPD donor information to remain up to date to improve the efficiency of the OPTN KPDPP system and the quality of information utilized in OPTN KPDPP matches.
+This proposal addresses this community feedback by proposing the establishment of re-evaluation requirements.